CBC Television

-CBC Television (also known as CBC TV, or simply CBC) is a Canadian English-language broadcast television network spin-off of CBC Radio One, owned by the Canadian Broadcasting Corporation, the national public broadcaster.
+CBC Television (also known as CBC TV, or simply CBC) is a Canadian English-language broadcast television network owned by the Canadian Broadcasting Corporation, the national public broadcaster.
 The network began operations on September 6, 1952, with its main studios at the Canadian Broadcasting Centre in Toronto.
 Its French-language counterpart is Ici Radio-Canada Télé.

 CBC Television is available throughout Canada on over-the-air television stations in urban centres, and as a must-carry station on cable and satellite television providers, and live streamed on its CBC Gem video platform.
+The channel is also used to distribute children's programming nationally.

 Overview

 This alternate logo was used by CBC Television for print ads and program promos from the 1960s until 1974.
 A version of this logo was also used for CBC Radio (with "Radio" replacing "Television").
 However, this was never used as an official logo for CBC Television.